ASainio/White-Dwarf-Lightcurves/README.md

 This folder contains a total of 710 WISE L1b folded light curves from a modified white dwarf sample.

-## Usage Recommendations
-For catalog purposes, it is advisable to focus on sources with more than 100 data points in either band.

 ## Source Selection
 The white dwarf candidates were sourced from the **Gaia DR2** white dwarf candidate catalog (Gentile Fusillo+, 2019) using the following criteria: